dannsam/xenko-docs/manual/graphics/01-NEW-pages/skybox.md

 The cubemap is now available as an asset in your project.
 You can use the cubemap asset in your skybox asset.

 ## Add a skybox asset to a project

-To add a skybox asset to your project:

 1. In the **Asset view**, click ![](media/engine-skybox-add-new-asset-button.png)
 2. Select **Miscellaneous**, and choose **Skybox**.